altocodenl/TODIS/readme.md

 - Shells as userland programs: A shell operates like any other program, using the same system interfaces it exposes to users.
 - Unidirectional data flow in UIs: The same principles of state updates and data propagation apply at all levels, from individual components to the entire app.

 Most of the time, users are the originators of many calls in a system.
 From the perspective of the computer, when a user initiates an action (like loading up an interface), the initiative (call) belongs to the user.
-However, this is usually reversed: imagine that the app delivered a notification to the user, which prompted them to then open the app: in that case, the initiative belongs to the computer, and the user's call is just a consequence (do we dare say *implementation*?) of the notification sent by the app.
+However, this is usually reversed: imagine that the app delivered a notification to the user, which prompted them to then open the app: in that case, the initiative belongs to the computer, and the user's call is just a consequence (do we dare say *logic*?) of the notification sent by the app.

 Having broken the separation between user and system, we will now attempt to break the separation between time and dataspace.